ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588-C_Forlinx_Desktop22_04_User_Compilation_Manual.md

 - Full Compilation (***R4***)

-**<font style="color:#DF2A3F;">Note: Do not use sudo to compile the R4 materials.
+**Note: Do not use sudo to compile the R4 materials.
 You don’t need to use sudo for subsequent compilations either.
-Otherwise, you may encounter permission errors.</font>**
+Otherwise, you may encounter permission errors.**

 :::color2 If you are using linux5.10.209 R4 kernel, you need to delete the defconfig file in the output/ directory first.